mosaic-design-system/docs/src/components/dialog.md

       ## Using a Dialog

+      ## Using the right Dialog

-      Dialogs are triggered by user actions.
+      **Dialogs** are triggered by user actions.
 They should interrupt a user’s current task to grab their attention.
-The key to usage is to ensure that the correct type and context (if a message) of Dialog is used.
-For example, if you want to show an informational message use an Info Dialog, but if you want to present the user with a short form then use a Form Dialog.
-This will help users become familiar with the nature of the Dialog and understand what is being asked of them.
+The key to usage is to ensure that the correct type and context (if a message) of **Dialog** is used.
+For example, if you want to show an informational message use an **Info Dialog**, but if you want to present the user with a short form then use a **Form Dialog**.
+This will help users become familiar with the nature of the **Dialog** and understand what is being asked of them.

+      ## Dialog sizes

-      The size of a Dialog should be appropriate to its content and where possible should be consistent wherever they are used.
-If the height or width means that the Dialog looks out of proportion or the amount of inputs force a scroll bar, then consider a different approach.
+      The size of a **Dialog** should be appropriate to its content and, where possible, they should be consistent wherever they are used.
+If the height or width means that the **Dialog** looks out of proportion, or the amount of inputs force a scroll bar, then consider a different approach.
+The form may be more suited to its own separate page.

+      ## Dialog messaging

+      As always when writing copy, please refer to the [Tone of Voice](/guidelines/tone-of-voice) and [Style Guide](/guidelines/style-guide) sections when writing copy within a product.

+      However, specifically for **Dialogs**, it is important to get the messaging absolutely correct.
+You are interrupting a user's workflow, and they need to quickly switch contexts.

+      A descriptive title for the **Dialog** is a good start.
+Make sure it's not too long, and gives a good overview of what the message is about.
+In the body text of the **Dialog**, be respectful of the user's time.
+Without sacrificing quality of copy and losing the gravity of the message, try and be as succinct as possible.

+      Similarly, the labels for [Buttons](/guidelines/buttons) in your **Dialog** should be short and concise, ideally one or two words.
+Their function should be obvious and clear, and follow similar conventions to other **Buttons** in your product. **Buttons** should be clear in their use - for example, a **Button** should say "Save" instead of "OK" in a form **Dialog** that is creating a new record.

+      ### Closing a Dialog

+      **Dialogs** should always be closable, regardless of the content inside.
+Each **Dialog** needs to include the following three methods of exit:

+      - A "cancel" **Button** at the bottom of the **Dialog** that allows them to close the message or exit the process early.
+This **Button** does not necessarily need to be labelled "cancel", but it should follow the same conventions as similar buttons in the rest of your product.

+      - A close icon in the top right-hand corner that functions similarly to the cancel **Button**.

+      - The **Dialog** must be able to be closed with the escape key.
+This is crucial for users that are keyboard-only.

       The following rules apply to all types of Dialogs:

-      * Always use a descriptive title

-      * Always provide the following methods for users to close a Dialog; Cancel, Close icon, Escape key.
-The Escape key is important for keyboard users

-      * Always make button labels short and concise, ideally one or two words

       * Avoid using "OK" as a button label.
 Always be specific about a button's action, e.g. "Save changes" or "Delete user"